salaboy/orchestrating-cloud-events/README.md

 Orchestrating Cloud Events with Knative and Zeebe.

-In this repository you will find all the resources for the talk named after this repository.
+In this repository, you will find all the resources for the talk named after this repository.

 Source code for the example service:
 - [User Interface](https://github.com/salaboy/customer-waiting-room-app)